-Salient features of aquatic ecosystem are highlighted in this figure below –
+Salient features of the aquatic ecosystem are highlighted in this figure below –

-In general, there are two types of aquatic ecosystem, namely marine ecosystems and freshwater ecosystems.
+In general, there are two types of aquatic ecosystems, namely marine ecosystems and freshwater ecosystems.
 Both marine and freshwater ecosystems are further divided under different aquatic ecosystems.

 Let’s Take a Look at the Aquatic Ecosystem and its Types Below.